 When someone else owns your assets in a leaseback arrangement, you don't have sole decision-making when it comes to improvements.
 This can be a particular concern if you have real estate assets that you might want to renovate or redecorate.
 Even if your buyer allows you to make these improvements, the process of getting it done is longer and more complicated.

 Con #2: Some assets don't have enough value.

 Maybe your fleet is old enough that the purchase price wouldn't bring in enough money, or maybe you haven't built up enough equity in your property.
 Either way, a sale-leaseback might not be useful because the purchase price would be too low.

-This is a particular concern for real estate assets, which appreciate in strong market conditions.
+This is a particular concern for any real estate asset, which appreciate in strong market conditions.
 It may be best in some cases to hold onto a property until you've built up more equity.

 Examples of Common Sale Leaseback Scenarios

-The sale leaseback process is similar across industries, but the details differ.
+The leaseback transaction process is similar across industries, but the details differ.
 Here's what it might look like in trucking, commercial real estate, and small business funding.